NVIDIA/warp/CONTRIBUTING.md

 # Contributing to NVIDIA Warp

-The following guidelines are for NVIDIA developers working on Warp using internal Gitlab repository and TeamCity CI/CD.
+The following guidelines are for NVIDIA developers working on Warp using the internal Gitlab repository and TeamCity CI/CD.

 ## Submitter Guidelines